TL;DR

 What I found

-- All configurations produced bullwhip amplification.
-OVAR exceeded 1.0 at every tier across all four configurations.
+- Every configuration amplified demand variability.
+OVAR exceeded 1.0 at every tier, in every run, across all four configurations.
+No configuration reduced variability.

-- Context was associated with lower chain-average OVAR for the lightweight model. context_lightweight achieved 2.929 versus blind_lightweight at 3.157, and produced the highest seasonal elevation score — raising orders at event periods in 83% of cases.
+- Context made the lightweight model more stable. context_lightweight chain OVAR 2.929 vs blind_lightweight 3.157, a 7.2% reduction. context_lightweight also showed the highest seasonal responsiveness, raising orders at event months in 83% of cases.

 Results